Climate change and sustainable development

 Intergovernmental Panel on Climate Change, Special Report on 1.5C, Gender Task Force and AR6

-I am a lead author for Chapter Five of this report which was requested by the UNFCCC.
+I was a lead author for Chapter Five of this report which was requested by the UNFCCC.
 Although it has now been published I am still giving talks and the report is framing my research agenda moving forward.
-I am also the rapporteur for the IPCC Gender Task Force which is working to make recommendations on gender balance and voice in the IPCC.
+I was also the rapporteur for the IPCC Gender Task Force which is working to make recommendations on gender balance and voice in the IPCC.
 I am a review editor for the IPCC Sixth Assessment WG2, Chapter 18.

 With the University of Arizona Center for Climate Adaptation and through the work of my graduate students I am working on climate adaptation, especially in Latin America, the governance of adaptation, discourses of adaptation, and how to assess the effectiveness of climate adaptation.

 IRAP: Integrating Climate Information and Decision Processes for Regional Climate Resilience PI James Buizer University of Arizona

 The NOAA International Research Applications Program (IRAP) is a collaboration involving climate, sectoral, and social scientists at the Institute of the Environment at the University of Arizona and the International Research Institute for Climate and Society at Columbia University and regional and national partners in the Caribbean, Asia, and West Africa, which seeks to build resilience to impacts from climate variability and change, using strategies in the sectors of water resources, hazard risk management and coastal planning and management.